zakinder/SAKINDER-ALI-SA611982-LINES-QUOTES-MOVES-WAY-WAYS-COMPLETE-NEXT-/README.md

 ."HOPE is not PATIENCE but collection of doubtless facts which either converge to a focus point or diverge away from a point."

 ."PATIENCE is not HOPE but collection of doubtless facts which either converge to a focus point or diverge away from a point."

+"collection of SA KINDALI"

+"collection of SAKINDER ALI"